datacamp/community-courses-tidy-data-in-python-mini-course/chapter1.md

 ---
 title       : Tidy Data in Python description : It is often said that data scientists spend only 20% of their time analyzing their data, and 80% of time cleaning it.
 Indeed, maintaining a tidy, easy-to-use dataset is crucial in our age of big data.
 In the paper Tidy Data, veteran statistician Hadley Wickham gives definitions of tidy and messy data so that all data scientists can keep their work organized.
-In this mini-course, you'll learn to transform messy datasets to tidy datasets using the pandas package in python.
+In this mini-course, you'll learn to transform messy datasets into tidy datasets using the pandas package in python.
 Let's get started!

 attachments :

---- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:7ad68bd87f
+--- type:MultipleChoiceExercise lang:python xp:50 skills:2 key:7ad68bd87f
 ## Tidy Data and Messy Data

 What exactly marks the difference between *tidy* data and *messy* data?
 It is not only how organized and intuitive the datasets look to our human eyes, but also how easily and efficiently they can be processed by computers.
 In his seminal paper [Tidy Data](https://www.jstatsoft.org/article/view/v059i10), Hadley Wickham proposed three standards for tidy data: